airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 variables.

 Return address:
-The return addressreturn address is an "invisible" parameter in that it isn't directly used during the function.
+The return address is an "invisible" parameter in that it isn't directly used during the function.
 The return address is a parameter which tells the function where to resume executing after the function is completed.
 This is needed because functions can be called to do processing from many different parts of your program, and the function needs to be able to get back to wherever it was called from.
 In most programming languages, this parameter is passed automatically when the function is called.
-In assembly language, the `callcall` instruction handles passing the return address for you, and `retret` handles using that address to return back to where you called the function from.
+In assembly language, the `call` instruction handles passing the return address for you, and `ret` handles using that address to return back to where you called the function from.

 Return value:
-The return valuereturn value is the main method of transferring data back to the main program.
+The return value is the main method of transferring data back to the main program.
 Most programming languages only allow a single return value for a function.

-global variables These pieces are present in most programming languages.
+These pieces are present in most programming languages.
 How you specify each piece is different in each one, however.

 The way that the variables are stored and the parameters and return values are transferred by the computer varies from language to language as well.
-This variance is known as a language's *calling convention*calling conventions, because it describes how functions expect to get and receive data when they are called.[23]
+This variance is known as a language's *calling convention*, because it describes how functions expect to get and receive data when they are called.[23]

 Assembly language can use any calling convention it wants to.
 You can even make one up yourself.
 However, if you want to interoperate with functions written in other languages, you have to obey their calling conventions.
-We will use the calling convention of the C programming languageC programming language for our examples because it is the most widely used, and because it is the standard for Linux platforms.
+We will use the calling convention of the C programming language for our examples because it is the most widely used, and because it is the standard for Linux platforms.

 Assembly-Language Functions using the C Calling Convention
 ----------------------------------------------------------

-You cannot write assembly-language functions without understanding how the computer's *stackstack* works.
+You cannot write assembly-language functions without understanding how the computer's *stack* works.
 Each computer program that runs uses a region of memory called the stack to enable functions to work properly.
 Think of a stack as a pile of papers on your desk which can be added to indefinitely.
 You generally keep the things that you are working on toward the top, and you take things off as you are finished working with them.

 Your computer has a stack, too.
 The computer's stackstack lives at the very top addresses of memory.
-You can push values onto the top of the stack through an instruction called `pushlpushl`, which pushes either a register or memory value onto the top of the stack.
+You can push values onto the top of the stack through an instruction called `pushl`, which pushes either a register or memory value onto the top of the stack.
 Well, we say it's the top, but the "top" of the stack is actually the bottom of the stack's memory.
 Although this is confusing, the reason for it is that